CAR FINANCE AND CREDIT SCORES HOW DOES IT ALL WORK

 531-670 | Good |

-671-810 | Very good |
+671-810 | Very Good |

 811-1000 | Excellent |

-What is Equifax’s average credit score?
+What is Equifax’s average credit score for UK 2023?

-How does the lender interpret your credit score?
+How does the Lender interpret your credit score?

 As if it wasn’t complicated enough, getting a good car finance deal is not as simple as having an excellent credit rating with all CRAs.